History of Porto Alegre: The Farroupilha Revolution

 The economic situation of the Captaincy, however, was not good.
 According to Riopardense de Macedo,In the last years before Independence, a tax on charque had already reduced exports from 120,790 arrobas in 1818 to only 27,457 in 1822.
 Around the same time, wheat production was also declining, not only because of the plague of rust, but also because of the farmers' biggest plague, which was the official debts, the non-payment of the part that the government collected.
 Schools, roads, bridges, rights, justice, were not provided.
 The governmental authority was felt at the estancias and river crossings with the collection of tithes and tolls....On September 20, 1835, as a result of economic and political dissatisfaction, and culminating a series of disagreements with the central government, a republican and separatist revolt, the Farroupilha Revolution, broke out in the city.
 The first combat took place in the old Azenha Bridge, and the following day the city was occupied by the revolutionary forces, led by colonels José Gomes de Vasconcelos Jardim and Onofre Pires.
-On the 25th General Bento Gonçalves solemnly entered the city, and the City Council and the Provincial Legislative Assembly gave possession to the new President, Dr. Marciano Pereira Ribeiro.
+On the 25th, General Bento Gonçalves solemnly entered the city, and the City Council and the Provincial Legislative Assembly gave possession to the new President, Dr. Marciano Pereira Ribeiro, after the previous president of the province, Antônio Rodrigues Fernandes Braga, fled.
 Porto Alegre was under revolutionary rule until June 15, 1836, when the legalist Major Manoel Marques de Souza, later Count of Porto Alegre, managed to retake the city.

 During the period, several modifications were imposed on the city's routine and a reform in the Municipal Ordinances was elaborated, in order to organize the life of the residents and provide the necessary defense.
 Porto Alegre managed to resist all the sieges and attacks of the farroupilhas, remaining faithful to the imperial government.
 For this reason, the city received from Emperor Dom Pedro II, on October 19, 1841, the title of Loyal and Valiant, which to this day appears on its coat of arms.
 However, in the middle of the war, newspapers reported the arrival of technical and artistic novelties in Porto Alegre from Europe, making it possible to build a new theater, the D. Pedro II Theater, to replace the deactivated opera house, and also a large public market.